MSM + Glucosamine

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.

-Non-medical Ingredients: scorbyl palmitate, sodium stearyl fumarate.
+Non-medicinal Ingredients: ascorbyl palmitate, sodium stearyl fumarate.
 Capsule: hypromellose.

 Also known as methyl sulfone, methylsulfonylmethane, or dimethylsulfone (DMSO2), is an organic, odorless, naturally-occurring sulfur compound present in small amounts in many foods and beverages.
 MSM as a supplement is useful for ameliorating upset stomachs, improving people’s resistance to allergies, reducing pain from inflammatory disorders, and helping the body rid itself of parasites.
 In the last decade, however, MSM has carved out a particular niche for itself as an effective adjunct to any formulation pertinent to the maintenance of healthy joint structure and function.